tumunshaily/Lineardata-classification-About-SVM/README.md

-# Facial-Recognization
-Using SVM
+# Using SVM

-In this repository you will see how to use SVM model in machine learning for facial-recognization.
+In this repository you will see how to use SVM model in machine learning.

 tools : Jupiter notebook , python3 , scikit-learn library (main)